Give a gift in memory

 Melksham SN12 7BR

-Make a donation over the phone where we accept credit or debit card donations.
+Or make a donation over the phone where we accept credit or debit card donations.
 Please call Nick Scarfield on 020 3207 2258 (Monday to Friday, 9am to 5pm).

 Funeral collection envelopes